Sommer Ray Shares A ‘Booty Pic’ For The First Time In A While On Instagram

 Sommer Ray posted a photo of herself rocking a pink swimsuit on Instagram, and joked that it was “since I haven’t hit y’alls feed with a booty pic lately.”
 The model posed with her back to the camera, as she touched a palm tree with her hands.
 She wore bracelets and tons of rings, as she looked back and gave a hint of a smile.
 Sommer wore some pink eye makeup to match her outfit.
 Fans totally loved it, with people calling it “Dope,” “Booty goals always,” and noting that “Bright pink is your color.”
 Of course, the model is known for her famous curves, and it hasn’t been terribly long since her last photo that showcased her derriere.
 The last instance was from November 3, when she wore a crop top and white thong bikini while touching a lemon from a tree.

 Ray’s also been busy lately promoting her line of activewear clothing that she recently launched.
-She’s been doing so through posts and stories, including a yellow-cameo sports bra and leggings, and a crop shirt that says, “Sunshine on my mind.”
+She’s been doing so through posts and stories, and has so far featured a yellow-cameo sports bra and leggings, and a crop shirt that says, “Sunshine on my mind.”
 The shirt had red accents, along with some yellow and blue.
 It looks like the promotion is going well, with many of her dedicated fans looking forward to buying pieces from her collection.

 And while some models have used plastic surgery to help enhance their features, Sommer says that it hasn’t been something she’s dabbled in, detailed Forbes.